xuankimtran/docs-1/pages/katalon-recorder/docs/Getting Started/overview.md

 ## What is Katalon Recorder ?

 Katalon Recorder is a free, Selenium IDE alternative, lightweight web extension for automating actions and automated testing on the browser.
-Currently, we are available on Chrome and Firefox, and are working on publishing the extension to Edge.
+Currently, we are available on **Chrome**, **Firefox** and **Edge**.

 ## The 60-Second Elevator Pitch